tailstream-io/tailstream-agent/README.md

 - Install to `/usr/local/bin/tailstream-agent`
 - Create a dedicated `tailstream` user
 - Set up log file permissions (ACL preferred, group fallback)
-- Set up a systemd service that starts on boot
+- Set up a systemd service that starts on boot (runs as `tailstream` user)
 - Enable the service (ready to start after configuration)

+**Note:** Only the installation step requires root (`sudo`).
+After setup, the agent runs as a non-root user.

 After installation, run the setup wizard:
 ```bash
 sudo -u tailstream tailstream-agent
 ```

+### Security & Permissions

+> [!TIP]
+> Root permissions are only required during installation.

+ After installation, the Tailstream Agent runs as the dedicated `tailstream` user (created by the installer) and does NOT require root privileges for normal operation.
+This approach follows the principle of least privilege for improved security.

+- **Install:** Requires root (`sudo`) to set up binaries, permissions, and the system service.
+- **Run:** The agent runs as a non-root user (`tailstream`) with only the permissions needed to access log files.

 ### Manual Installation